-5.36 No obligation to enter into contract
+5.36 No obligation to enter into contract or grant Access Rights

-The SFV which is the responsible entity for entering into any Project Document, is under no obligation to enter into any Project Documents with any Proponent or any other person.
-Irrespective of whether the Consumer Trustee selects a Selected Proponent for recommendation, if the SFV decides not to enter into a contract in relation to the Project, the Consumer Trustee may proceed with any alternative tender process.
-A Proponent (including a Selected Proponent) may not rely on any purported acceptance by the SFV of any offer or any representation to that effect unless and until SFV has formally entered into the Project Documents.
+The SFV is under no obligation to enter into any Project Documents with any Proponent or any other person, and EnergyCo (as the Infrastructure Planner where there is an Access Right) is under no obligation to grant Access Rights in respect of a Project, including by entering into an Access PDA.
+Irrespective of whether the Consumer Trustee selects a Selected Proponent for recommendation, if the SFV decides not to enter into a contract in relation to the Project, or the Infrastructure Planner decides to not grant the required Access Rights (as applicable) for the Project, the Consumer Trustee may proceed with any alternative tender process.
+A Proponent (including a Selected Proponent) may not rely on any purported acceptance by the SFV or Infrastructure Planner (as applicable) of any offer or any representation to that effect unless and until the SFV or the Infrastructure Planner (as applicable) has formally entered into the relevant Project Documents.